sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Collector:

 : A piece of software that acquires information about one or more target endpoints by conducting collection tasks.
-A collector provides acquired information to SACM components in the form of collection results.
-A SACM component that consumes collection results may take on the role of a provider and publish the collection results in a SACM domain.
+A collector provides acquired information in the form of collection results via a set of registered capabilities that can be discovered by other SACM components.

-(TBD: A collector may not be a SACM component and therefore not part of a SACM domain).
+: A collector can be distributed across multiple endpoints, e.g. across a target endpoint and a SACM component.
+The separate parts of the collector can communicate with a specialized protocol, such as PA-TNC {{RFC5792}}.
+At least one part of a distributed collector has to take on the role of a provider of information by providing SACM interfaces to propagate capabilities and to provide SACM content in the form of collection results.

 Configuration Drift: